 The aim of the model validation was to answer our second research question.
 The ground line was the calibrated forest model, which was parameterized on the basis of forest inventory data recording undisturbed forest growth on the T0-control plots.
 The management module was added to the calibrated forest model in order to investigate the effects of disturbance caused by selective logging.
 Simulated and observed attributes, such as the root number and stem volume of the harvested commercial trees as well as the loss of the mean aboveground forest biomass, should be used for comparison.

 Tab.
-2.1: Grouping of tree species into eight plant function types PFT for the Paracou test site.
-Functional traits were assigned to each PFT, and attribute values of the mean aboveground biomass agb, mean basal area ba, and mean stem number sn were calculated.
+2.1: Grouping of tree species into eight plant function types PFT for the Paracou test site (T0-control plots).
+Functional traits were assigned to each PFT, and attribute values of the mean aboveground biomass, mean basal area, and mean stem number were calculated.
 (ODM: organic dry matter).